-The Monterey Institute of International Studies (MIIS) is committed to promoting individual and community health, safety, and responsibility.
+The Middlebury Institute of International Studies (MIIS) is committed to promoting individual and community health, safety, and responsibility.
 We expect all students to observe local, state, and federal laws governing the possession, use, and furnishing of alcoholic beverages and controlled substances, also referred to as illegal drugs.
 We have also committed to ensuring that, in accordance with the Drug Free Schools and Community Act of 1989, our policies concerning alcohol and drugs are clear, readily understood, and applied consistently and equally to all students.
 When alcohol violations occur, students may face disciplinary action.
 Serious incidents that put the student or others at risk of harm, as well as repeated offenses, require a more vigorous response, including referral to counseling or a treatment facility, a leave of absence, and/or disciplinary outcomes as appropriate.

-Therefore, the Institute will:
+Therefore, the Middlebury Institute will:

 a.
 Inform students of federal, California, and local laws, and the policies of MIIS, to which they are accountable.